-This can be made against the decision by writing to the Chair of Examination Board at the IPM address within three months of the date of the Membership examination.
+An appeal can be made against the decision by writing to the Chair of Examination Board at the IPM address within three months of the date of the Membership examination.
 The grounds for the appeal should be stated clearly in the letter.

-A note on obtaining further information about your exams.
+A note on obtaining further information about your exams

 The IPM holds personal data about you and under the terms of ICO you have a right to see most of this subject to written request.
 However, examination scripts are exempt.
 The recording of the exam represents the exam script.
-The recording will be held for 6 months and then, with your consent only, may be retained for Examiner training.
+The recording will be stored and, with your consent only, may be retained for Examiner training.